fizzAI/dumbo/docs/config.md

     - `fp32` (default)
     - `amp_fp16`
     - `amp_bf16`
-    - `amp_fp8` (note that this requires an Nvidia GPU from the Hopper architecture or later, as well as installation of [Transformer Engine](https://github.com/NVIDIA/TransformerEngine))
+    - `amp_fp8` (note that this requires an Nvidia GPU from Hopper or later, as well as installation of [Transformer Engine](https://github.com/NVIDIA/TransformerEngine))